 Killiehuntly Farmhouse and Cottage now has a Danish owner.
 He and his extended family were using the main farmhouse, up the hill from our cottage, for the holiday.
 While they ate dinner inside, we sat by a bonfire outside, drinking champagne under fog-rimmed moonlight and tossing large logs into the pit to keep warm.
 It was exactly where we wanted to be.

 The owner came outside wearing a tuxedo and, after chatting for several minutes [ascertaining our politics-yes indeed!], invited us in to see the restored 400 year-old farmhouse, meet his family, and share a dram of…black whisky.
 The very same we had chanced upon that afternoon.

 In the living room a fire burned brightly.
 The Christmas tree was adorned in Scandinavian straw ornaments.
 Conversation flowed easily between Danish and American cultures and across three generations from children to grandparents.

 The whisky was very smooth, very black, and served neat.
 My husband politely, tentatively, sipped his first-dram-ever.
-He looked up from his glass to me…and smiled.
+He looked up from his glass to me across the room…and smiled.

 It was a “verra” good holiday.

 * Whisky in the morning oatmeal was not on the menu during our Scotland trip.
-The idea is from Gabaldon’s books.
+The idea came from Gabaldon’s books.
 She describes steaming bowls of porridge served with butter and honey melting in.
-If whisky was available, the main character, Jamie Fraser, would add some.
-Now I make it that way at home.
-Sublimely delicious!
-[Note to self: hack this recipe in future blog story.]
+If whisky was available to the character Jamie Fraser, he would drizzle it onto his porridge.
+Now, in the wintertime, I make it that way at home.
+Sublime!
+[Note to self: hack this recipe for future story.]

-** I’m neither a water purist nor a Hemingway abstainer from [adding] water.
+** I’m neither a water purist nor a Hemingway abstainer from adding water.
 I have my own method for the perfect water to whisky ratio.
-Running a very thin stream of cold water from the tap, I pass my glass under it exactly three times.
+Running a very thin stream of cold water from the tap, I pass my glass under it three times.
 Just right.